sk-zk/yashgen/README.md

 ## Installation
 ### Linux
-The following libraries / programs are needed:
+Mono must be installed to run this program.
+Additionally, the following libraries / programs are needed:

 * ffmpeg
 * libASMedia.so *(from Audiosurf 2/Audiosurf2_Data/Plugins/x86_64/)*